-Notice: If you have any questions or concerns regarding the procedures and requirements for exporting animals, animal products, or to obtain a zoosanitary certificate for an animal product, you should contact the VS Field Office covering the area from which the animal or product will be exported, the area in which your office is located, or the area in which the product is manufactured.
+Notice: If you have any questions or concerns regarding the procedures and requirements for exporting animals, you should contact the VS Field Office covering the area from which the animal will be exported, the area in which your office is located.

-|USDA Accredited Veterinarian Signature||Original Ink|
+|USDA Accredited Veterinarian Signature||Electronic Signature Accepted|

 Bilingual health certificates are available for some species/commodities.
 Please refer to the link for the individual Member State for available bilingual health certificates.
 It is the responsibility of the exporter to obtain a bilingual certificate if it is not available on the Member State link.

 The European Union (EU) is currently updating all of their harmonized health certificates in accordance with their Animal Health Law.
 The new export health certificates will be posted here on the EU IRegs when available.
 Please continue to check back regularly for the most up-to-date information regarding live animal exports to the EU.

 Note: Most of the export health certificates for equine commodities to the European Union require that Vesicular Stomatitis (VS) has not occurred in the U.S. during the last 6 months OR the animal must be tested for VS. The final quarantine for the most recent VS outbreak was released on October 15, 2020.
 If there are no new cases, testing for VS will be required until April 15, 2021.